hashicorp/vagrant/website/source/docs/provisioning/shell.html.md

 * `sha1` (string) - SHA1 checksum used to validate remotely downloaded shell files.

 * `sensitive` (boolean) - Marks the Hash values used in the `env` option as sensitive and hides them from output.
+By default this is "false".

 <a name="inline-scripts"></a>
 ## Inline Scripts